Join datasets

 }

-The execution planner validates that the pointer key-value pairs exist in the corresponding feature's options to correctly identify which instance belongs to which side of the join.
+The execution planner validates that the alias key-value pairs exist in the corresponding feature's options to correctly identify which instance belongs to which side of the join.

 Links support inheritance-based matching, allowing a link defined with base classes to automatically apply to subclasses.
 This enables defining generic join relationships that work across feature group hierarchies.